ekaputra07/go-retro/README.md

 Minimalist, real-time and open-source retro board written in Go 😉

-> **What is retro board?** The Retrospective Board enables you to carry out a 'lessons learned' assessment of a project, or even a phase/sprint within a project.
-Usually helds at the end of the sprint.
+> **What the heck is retro board?** The Retrospective Board usually used as a tool during sprint restrospective meeting by a team to carry out a "lessons learned" or "how do you feel?" assessment of the sprint.
+Usually helds at the end of the sprint period.

-This project is inspired by https://www.dragondropcards.com and here I try to replicate the functionalities as much as possible while also adding some cool features that I think would be useful.
+This project is heavily inspired by https://www.dragondropcards.com, here I'm trying to replicate the functionalities as much as possible while also adding some cool features that I think would be useful (timer, online users, etc).

 👉Try it: https://go-retro.fly.dev